 The Walk to Emmaus is a spiritual renewal program intended to strengthen the local church through the development of Christian disciples and leaders.
 The experience begins with talks by lay and clergy on the themes of God's grace, disciplines of Christian discipleship, and what it means to be the church.

 The Link below will take you to The Upper Room Emmaus Website.
 There is a lot of very good information about the Walk to Emmaus as well as a video produced by The Upper Room/Walk to Emmaus.
 This video provides a good introduction to the Walk to Emmaus as well as testimonies and personal stories.

-Applications to attend the Walk to Emmaus in Nashville are available in the downloads section of this website.
+Applications to attend the Walk to Emmaus in Nashville are available in the Application section of this website.
 Detailed instructions are provided on the form including where to send it when completed.
 Note that one of the requirements is to have a sponsor.
 A sponsor is someone who has attended a Walk.
 This person has important responsibilities concerning the Walk.

 Contact our Community Registrar at firstname.lastname@example.org and put Registrar in the subject line.